Back

 E-Learning App Development: Must-have Features & Technologies

-E-Learning apps are generating more revenue now than ever.
+E-learning apps are generating more revenue now than ever.
 First came the pandemic, and services like Google Classroom had their users double to 100 million.
 With the emergence of new developments in AI tech, such companies are expected to grow even larger.
-Now is the perfect time to create your own e-Learning app — before the tide of growth has turned, at least.
+Now is the perfect time to create your own e-learning app — before the tide of growth has turned, at least.

-In this article, we’ll tell you everything about e-Learning app development: which tech stack to choose and what features to include.
-We’ll also talk about the cost of e-Learning app development.
+In this article, we’ll tell you everything about e-learning app development: which tech stack to choose and what features to include.
+We’ll also talk about the cost of e-learning app development.
 Let’s jump right in.

 Reading time: 11 minutes